Aura Identity Theft Protection Review

 We provide more details later in our guide to Aura’s pricing packages, but a few quick notes here right off the bat.

-As we mentioned earlier, Aura can be a bit pricey, but it’s not always about bottom-line cost.
+Aura can be a bit pricey, but it’s not always about bottom-line cost.
 We prefer to think in terms of value, and Aura offers plenty of that.
-For instance, the family plan covers up to five adults.
+For instance, the Family plan covers up to five adults.
 That’s a pretty healthy number and should be enough for most families.
-On top of that, you can protect an unlimited number of children’s Social Security Numbers as long as they’re part of your household.
+On top of that, you can protect an unlimited number of children’s Social Security numbers as long as they’re part of your household.
 For reference, most identity protection services with family plans only cover two adults and a limited number of children, so if you’ve got a larger family, Aura can be a bargain.

-Plus, Aura’s Family Plans come with some unique parental controls you won’t find with other ID theft services.
-The company’s recent purchase of Circle Parents means you can monitor what your children are up to online, filter out content, and set screen time limits.
+Plus, Aura’s Family subscription comes with some unique parental controls you won’t find with other ID theft services.
+The parental controls allow you to monitor what your children are up to online, filter out content, and set screen time limits.
+And it also provides child safety tools, such as cyberbullying and predator alerts.

 Don’t have children?
 Aura offers some benefits for you as well.
 The company understands that identity theft is closely tied to our online behaviors, so it offers some extras that help.
-A VPN (Virtual Private Network) ensures you can’t be hacked, helping to secure your Personal Identifiable Information (PII).
+A VPN (Virtual Private Network) secures your internet traffic, and also protects your privacy by hiding your real-time location.
 Meanwhile, antivirus software protects you from online scams and viruses, adding a further layer of protection to your identity.

 Aura: Purchasing and Setup

 The purchasing process for Aura was a breeze.
-We selected the Individual plan, noting that Aura offers 24/7 customer support and a 30-day money-back guarantee.
-Then we went about setting up our account.
+We selected the Individual plan, and then went about setting up our account.

-Aura first asked us to provide our email address and to create a password for our account.
-Then, in our personal dashboard, we entered our personal information, such as our names, addresses, Social Security numbers, and birthdates.
+Aura first asked us to provide our email address.
+Then, we entered our personal information, such as our names, addresses, Social Security numbers, phone numbers, and birth dates.
 If you care about your privacy and it’s your first time using an ID theft protection service, providing that much personal information might make you anxious.
 But take it from us – none of that is unusual.
 These services need to know about you if they’re going to keep you safe.

 Signing up for Aura